 Students are permitted to host no more than two guests at a time with a maximum of one guest per resident present for each residential unit.
-Registered guests receive a registration form to be placed on the driver side dashboard of their vehicle and a "body pass" to be carried on them at all times.
 Guests under the age of 17 are not permitted unless accompanied by a custodial parent/guardian or for a demonstrated humanitarian need.
 It is the responsibility of the student to inform his or her guest of all campus rules and regulations.
-Students wishing to have guests on campus must go on line to Guest Registration to obtain a visitor pass.
+Students wishing to have guests on campus must register them through the Residence Life process.
+Please contact residence life at housingquestions@snhu.edu or (603) 645-9758 for more information.
+If the guest has a vehicle they must visit Public Safety to obtain a visitor parking pass.
 Guests are subject to all rules and regulations that apply to students.
 Disorderly or intoxicated guests will be ordered off campus.
-If a guest was mistakenly allowed on campus (either host lost privilege or the guest is persona non grata) he/she can be ordered to leave upon discovery on campus.
+If a guest was mistakenly allowed on campus (either host lost privilege or the guest is persona non grata) he/she can be ordered to leave upon discovery on campus